This post was last updated on March 6th, 2023.

 - Google Keyword Planner

-At ActiveCampaign, we mostly use Moz for our content keyword research.
+At ActiveCampaign, we primarily use SEMrush for our content keyword research.
 If you want to grow your blog fast, a paid keyword tool like Moz, Ahrefs, or SEMrush is your best bet.

 But if you’re just getting started or otherwise don’t want to spend money on a tool, Ubersuggest is a free resource you can start with.